Volunteer

 Adventure Team: an approach to childhood mental and physical health., Dr James Reinhart will review data on trends in physical health (obesity, asthma, etc.) mental health (anxiety), emotional health (peer interactions, dealing with adversity, school participation) and some reasons behind those trends.
 He will also discuss the known beneficial impact of exercise in general, sports, and getting outdoors.
 Finally, Dr Reinhart will feed the trends and benefits of exercise through the specific individual progress, perseverance, collaborative approach of Adventure Team and look at some of the feedback 906 has gotten on impact from kids and parents.
 Add some of the specific benefits of biking (and/or running) in terms of lifelong health and wellness.

 Connecting with kids at Adventure Team.
-Julie Cunningham, Educator and Area Lead; Cori Nordyk, Clinical Social Worker. will lead a discussion on why it pays to make meaningful connections with kids at Adventure Team and leave with some skills that you can practice.
-The skills may include: getting to know your riders, communication – what your body language conveys, assuming competence, providing autonomy and providing validation.
+Cori Nordyk, Clinical Social Worker will lead a discussion on why it pays to make meaningful connections with kids at Adventure Team and you will leave with some skills that you can practice.
+The skills may include: getting to know your riders, communication – what your body language conveys, assuming competence, providing autonomy, providing validation and what it means to be a mandatory reporter.
 Time for Q&A will be provided.

 Day 1, April 26

-Location: Barrel and Beam in Mqt
+Location: Bluff Street Station in Mqt

 Breakfast (7:30 – 8:30 AM)